 From the series: Introduction to Deep Learning

 Explore the basics behind convolutional neural networks (CNNs) in this MATLAB® Tech Talk.
-Broadly, CNNs are a common deep learning architecture – but what exactly is a CNN?
+Broadly, convolutional neural networks are a common deep learning architecture – but what exactly is a CNN?
 This video breaks down this sometimes complicated concept into easy-to-understand parts.
 You’ll learn about 3 concepts: local receptive fields, shared weights and biases, and activation and pooling.

-The video pulls together these three concepts and shows you how to configure the layers in a CNN.
+The video pulls together these three concepts and shows you how to configure the layers in a convolutional neural network.

-You’ll also learn about the 3 ways to train CNNs for image analysis.
+You’ll also learn about the 3 ways to train convolutional neural networks for image analysis.
 These include: 1.)
 Training the model from scratch; 2.)
 Using transfer learning (based on the idea that you can use knowledge of one type of problem to solve a similar problem); 3.)
 Using a pretrained CNN to extract features for training a machine learning model.

 Learn more about using MATLAB for deep learning.

 A convolutional neural network, or CNN, is a network architecture for deep learning.
 It learns directly from images.
 A CNN is made up of several layers that process and transform an input to produce an output.